jb55/cln-core-rpc/README.md

 # cln-core-rpc

-Expose bitcoin-core rpc as a clightning RPC.
+clightning plugin that exposes bitcoin-core rpc as a clightning RPC.

 ## Why